GlTF: glTF 2.0

 The second version, glTF 2.0, was released in June 2017, and is a complete overhaul of the file format from version 1.0, with most tools adopting the 2.0 version.
-Based on a proposal by Fraunhofer originally presented at SIGGRAPH 2016, Physically based rendering (PBR) was added, replacing WebGL shaders used in glTF 1.0.
+Based on a proposal by Fraunhofer originally presented at SIGGRAPH 2016, physically based rendering (PBR) was added, replacing WebGL shaders used in glTF 1.0. glTF 2.0 added the GLB binary format into the base specification.
 Other upgrades include sparse accessors and morph targets for techniques such as facial animation, and schema tweaks and breaking changes for corner cases or performance such as replacing top-level glTF object properties with arrays for faster index-based access.
-There is ongoing work towards import and export in Unity and an integrated multi-engine viewer / validator.
+There is ongoing work towards import and export in Unity and an integrated multi-engine viewer and validator.

 Adoption of glTF 2.0

 On March 3, 2017, Microsoft announced that they will be using glTF 2.0 as the 3D asset format across their product line, including Paint 3D, 3D Viewer, Remix 3D, Babylon.js, and Microsoft Office.
 Sketchfab also announced support for glTF 2.0.
 As of 2019, the glTF and GLB formats are used on and supported by companies including DGG, UX3D, Sketchfab, Facebook, Microsoft, Oculus, Google, Adobe, Box, TurboSquid, Unreal Engine and Qt Quick 3D.
 The format has been noted as an important standard for augmented reality, integrating with modeling software such as Autodesk Maya, Autodesk 3ds Max, and Poly.

-In February 2020, the Smithsonian Institution launched their Open Access Initiative, releasing approximately 2.8 million 2D images and 3D models into the public domain, delivering the 3D models in glTF.
+In February 2020, the Smithsonian Institution launched their Open Access Initiative, releasing approximately 2.8 million 2D images and 3D models into the public domain, using glTF for the 3D models.

 In July 2022, glTF 2.0 was released as the ISO/IEC 12113:2022 International Standard.
 Khronos stated they will make regular submissions to bring updates and new widely adopted glTF functionality into refreshed versions of ISO/IEC 12113 to ensure that there is no long-term divergence between the ISO/IEC and Khronos specifications.

+The open-source game engine Godot supports importing glTF 2.0 files since version 3.0 and export since version 4.0.

 Extensions

+The glTF format can be extended with arbitrary JSON to add new data and functionality.
+Extensions can be placed on any part of a glTF, including nodes, animations, materials, textures, and on the entire document.
+Khronos keeps a non-comprehensive registry of glTF extensions on GitHub, including all official Khronos extensions and a few third-party extensions.